bitapeslabs/mezcal-cli/README.md

 # dunes-cli

-The **dunes-cli** is an interactive command‑line tool for managing your HD wallet and interacting with Dune assets.
+The **dunes-cli** is an interactive command‑line tool for managing a bitcoin dunes wallet and interacting with Dune assets.
 It supports wallet generation, recovery, switching addresses, querying balances, transferring funds, minting and etching Dune tokens, configuration management, and more.

 ## 🚀 Installation